gsinclair/school_record/doc/devel-log/2012-01-29b-calendar-timetable.markdown

 DomainObjects namespace won't last forever, but the distinguishing feature between Timetable and SchoolDay is that Timetable comes from a configuration file and needs to be loaded by the database.

+## Iteration 2: Calendar

+Configuration (Config/calendar.yaml) as it is in the test database as of today.
+Some details may be wrong but it's close to correct for 2012.

+    Term1:
+      - "2012-01-30"
+      - "10 weeks"
+      - "2012-04-05"
+    Term2:
+      - "2012-04-26"
+      - "9 weeks"
+      - "2012-06-22"
+    Term 3:
+      - "2012-07-17"
+      - "10 weeks"
+      - "2012-09-17"
+    Term 4:
+      - "2012-10-08"
+      - "9 weeks"
+      - "2012-12-07"
+    StaffDays:
+      - "2012-01-30"
+      - "2012-01-31"
+      - "2012-06-08"
+      - "2012-12-06"
+      - "2012-12-07"
+    PublicHolidays:
+      - "2012-04-06"
+      - "2012-04-09"
+      - "2012-04-25"
+      - "2012-06-11"
+    SpeechDay: "2012-12-05"

+From this, I can see that Calendar will need a Term class to look after the terms.
+A Term class will have:

+* term number (1..4)
+* starting week (1 or 11, mostly)
+* start and end dates
+* number of weeks (probably not needed, but I'll chuck it in)

+A Term object is responsible for resolving dates...

+Actually, I'm not sure how it will be implemented.
+Test-driven design will probably help here.

+The one thing I know about Calendar is that it implements Calendar#schoolday(str).
+By setting up some tests for that, I can work on the implementation.
+Hopefully once that works, ideas for other methods, in this class or others, will sprout.

+_Later..._

+In working on the implementation of Calendar#schoolday(str), I decided a Term class was necessary.
+It looks like this:

+    @term = Term.new(2, '2012-04-23', '2012-06-22')
+    @term.number                      # -> 2
+    @term.semester                    # -> 1
+    @term.number_of_weeks             # -> 9
+    @term.include?
+'2012-05-01'       # => true
+    @term.include?
+'2012-05-05'       # => false (it's a weekend)
+    @term.date(week: 5, day: 2)       # -> Date.new(2012, 5, 22)
+    @term.week_and_day '2012-06-13'   # -> [8, 3]  (Week 8, Wednesday)

+Good stuff.
+I'm committing the code (and this doc) up to this point and will work on Calendar tomorrow.
+I've started implementing Calendar, and it should be much easier now with a decent Term class.
+I need to model semesters somehow.
+That will probably be with a Semester class that defers most of its work to Term.
+(Semester just needs to map, say, Week 13 to Term 2 Week 4.)
+Anyway, that's for tomorrow.